Ruchita7/Popular_Movies/README.md

  •  Compile the sample and install it.
 Run gradlew installDebug.
 Or if you on a Windows computer, use **gradlew.bat** instead.

+###FAQs

+**The project can no longer be compiled/imported if I move it to another directory**

+I typically include the dependencies in the repo and have them already linked, so if you move the project you'll need to also update the path to the dependency.
+To do this, modify the project.properties file of the project

+**I'm getting an error saying that there are multiple versions of a jar**

+To fix this, make sure that all the jars you are using conform to the same version.
+You can do this by just replacing all the problematic jars with the version you would like to use.

 ###Contributing

 Please follow the **"fork-and-pull"** Git workflow while contributing to this project